UNE Internal Funding Scheme (UNE IFS)

 Aims of the Scheme

-• To support projects which are designed to strengthen the resubmission of unsuccessful, but highly-ranked applications to competitive schemes (near misses) which have undergone a peer review process.
+• To support projects which are designed to strengthen the resubmission of unsuccessful, but highly-ranked applications to external competitive schemes (near misses) which have undergone a peer review process.

 • To augment UNE’s research profile in areas which align with UNE’s strategic research plans, particularly in relation to disciplines considered to be strategically significant to UNE.